[Must-see for beginners] Mock basics and usage guide ※PHP, Mockery

 However, if you simply pass the User model as the return value when mocking, you will get an error saying that the return value is different and you will not be able to mock it properly

-After some research, it seems that mocks need to have argument and return types that match the actual method you want to mock
+Upon investigation, it appears that mocks need to have argument and return types that match the actual method being mocked

-Therefore, in this case, it was necessary to use the PHP feature of anonymous classes to inherit the specified class.
+Therefore, in this case, it was necessary to use PHP'sanonymous classto inherit from the specified class.

 The actual code is as follows: